MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v3.2.1/New-AzureRmSqlElasticPool.md

 ## PARAMETERS

 ### -DatabaseDtuMax
 Specifies the maximum number of Database Throughput Units (DTUs) that any single database in the pool can consume.

+For details about which values are valid, see the table for your specific size pool in [elastic pools](https://docs.microsoft.com/azure/sql-database/sql-database-elastic-pool)

 The default values for the different editions are as follows:

 - Basic.